NaughtyMC/all-urls-permission-example/README.md

-# easier-to-ask-forgiveness
+# easier-to-ask-for-forgiveness
-Chrome extension that prompts user for &lt;all_urls> permissions
+A chrome extension that, when interacted with, uses `chrome.permissions.request` to get `<all_urls>` permission.